Devoney Looser: Books and essays

+Looser is the author or editor of twelve books, most recently Wild for Austen: A Rebellious, Subversive, and Untamed Jane, published by St. Martin's Press (2025).
+It considers Austen's writings, life, and reputation and "traces the fascinating and fantastical journey her legacy has taken over the past 250 years."

-Looser's book Sister Novelists: The Trailblazing Porter Sisters Who Paved the Way for Austen and the Brontës is the first biography of Jane and Anna Maria Porter, pioneers of historical fiction.
+Her book Sister Novelists: The Trailblazing Porter Sisters Who Paved the Way for Austen and the Brontës (2022) is the first full-length biography of Jane and Anna Maria Porter, innovators of bestselling historical fiction before Sir Walter Scott.

-She is also the author of The Making of Jane Austen, which focused on how Austen's popular influencers shaped her reputation, including as "a transnational figure used in support of women's suffrage."
+Looser is also the author of The Making of Jane Austen, which focused on how Austen's popular influencers shaped her reputation, including as "a transnational figure used in support of women's suffrage."
 Publishers Weekly named The Making of Jane Austen a Best Summer Book (Non-Fiction).

 Her first book was British Women Writers and the Writing of History, 1670–1820, which examined British women writers and their contributions to historiography.
 She followed this up with Women Writers and Old Age in Great Britain, 1750–1850 in 2008.

 Looser's essays and op-eds have appeared in The New York Times, The Washington Post, The Atlantic, Salon, Slate, and The TLS.
 In 2019, Looser brought back into view a forgotten fictional pen portrait of Austen published in an 1823 issue of The Lady's Magazine.

-In 2021, she published discoveries about the Austen family's complicated relationship to slavery and anti-slavery, which revealed the previously unknown fact that Jane Austen's brother, Henry Thomas Austen, had been a delegate to an Anti-Slavery Convention.
+She has made several discoveries about the Austen family's public anti-slavery activism.
+In 2021, she published previously unknown facts about its complicated relationship to slavery and anti-slavery, which revealed that Jane Austen's brother, Henry Thomas Austen, had been a delegate to the 1840 World Anti-Slavery Convention.
+Her 2022 essay on Jane Austen's naval brother Charles Austen was the first to describe his complicated history of policing the slave trade in the 1820s.
+In 2024, Looser published an essay on Jane Austen's other naval brother, Francis Austen, and his previously unknown leadership role in advocating for an 1826 local parliamentary petition, calling for an end the institution of slavery in the British colonies.